 The holidays can be amazing again with these pull-apart gluten-free dinner rolls.
-The rolls are light, fluffy and buttery and they’re perfect for Thanksgiving, Christmas and all occasions where dinner rolls are accepted.
-This post is sponsored by Happy Egg Co and my contain affiliate links.
+The rolls are light, fluffy, and buttery and they’re perfect for Thanksgiving, Christmas, and all occasions where dinner rolls are accepted.
+This post is sponsored by Happy Egg Co and may contain affiliate links.
 Please read my disclosures.

 One of the trickiest things to make when it comes to gluten-free baking is bread.
 You’ll notice that I don’t venture into the bread zone often, but when I do, I need the recipe to be just right.
 I don’t want to lead you astray.

 As Thanksgiving approaches, my hankering for doughy, butter bread grows.
 I’ve always loved a doughy dinner roll (and even those delicious soft-baked crescent rolls).
 In fact, I indulgently enjoyed them every Thanksgiving until, well, I couldn’t eat gluten anymore.

 Trust me.
 There’s no woe-is-me here because I’ve figured out how to make a delicious, doughy dinner roll free from gluten, and I’m sharing the recipe with you today.

 In fact, I made these buttery and doughy pull-apart gluten-free dinner rolls with little bread-making skills under my belt… that’s how easy they are to do.
 I’m just praying you love them as much as I do!

 To start your dinner roll-making adventure, gather all your ingredients.
 You’ll need:

 - Eggs (I used Happy Egg Co’s Heritage Breed Eggs)